Habteyes/Bank-System-Java-1/README.md

 # Bank-System-Java
-Bank system on java by Serhii Petrusha aka Mr_Rism
+Bank system on java by habteyes asfaw

 Issues and current state of project you may check in RunApp.java file.